Language, Writing Style & Usage Rules

 Until every pet has a home

-- Tagline; used as a closing statement by Cathy
+- tagline; used as a closing statement by Cathy

 Follow the faces of rescue

-Used before social handles in posts and our email footers
+- used before social handles in posts

 Spay-Neuter-Return

-Use “Return,” not “Release”
+- use “Return,” not “Release”

 BISSELL Happy Tails